barvian/thesis/paper.md

 ### Generalized Anxiety Disorder (GAD)

-Anxiety in itself is not disorderly.
+Anxiety in itself is not a disorder.
 In fact, as Bourne {% include c.html r=0 a=false %} and other authors have noted, anxiety is often considered inevitable in contemporary society.
 Worrying can be a useful, appropriate response to challenging situations in everyday life.
 It becomes a diagnosable disorder, however, when a person worries excessively about a variety of everyday problems for at least 6 months {% include c.html r=3 %} in a way that noticeably interferes with their normal lives.
 Physical symptoms of GAD can include fatigue, headaches, nausea, twitching, muscle aches, and irritability; mentally, patients can’t relax, startle easily, and have difficulty falling asleep.

 GAD affects about 3.1% of American adults (aged 18 years or older) in a given year, totaling about 6.8 million with twice as many women as men.
 The average age of onset is 31 years old, though it often develops gradually between childhood and middle age.
 The goal of this thesis is to develop an interactive self-help iPhone application that offers a comprehensive recovery program for all GAD patients by incorporating principles from some of the most extensively researched treatments available.